cuiyongbo/hello-world/my_wiki/shell_command/grep_command.rst

             ``grep --binary-files=text`` might output binary garbage, which can have nasty side effects if the output is a terminal and if the terminal driver interprets some of it as commands.

-      .. option:: -I

-         Process a binary file as if it did not contain matching data;
-         this is equivalent to the ``--binary-files=without-match`` option.

-      .. option:: -D ACTION, --devices=ACTION

-         If an input file is a device, FIFO or socket, use *ACTION* to process it.
-By default, *ACTION* is ``read``, which means that devices are read just as if they were ordinary files.
-If *ACTION* is skip, devices are silently skipped.

-      .. option:: -d ACTION, --directories=ACTION

-         If an input file is a directory, use *ACTION* to process it.
-By default, *ACTION* is ``read``, i.e., read directories just as if they were ordinary files.
-If *ACTION* is skip, silently skip directories.
-         If *ACTION* is ``recurse``, read all files under each directory, recursively, following symbolic links only if they are on the command line.
-This is equivalent to the :option:`-r` option.

       .. option:: -r, --recursive